Quick access

 Founders

 Shack is built by a small, senior team of operators and engineers.
-No full-time payroll, no overhead.
-Every contributor is paid per task, aligned via phantom shares, and compliant under Swiss law.
+No fixed payroll, no overhead.
+Every team member is a shareholder | aligned to outcome, not hours.
+An employee is a time-based contractor.
+A shareholder is tied to the result.
+Compliant under Swiss law.

 Julius Ilg · Founder & CEO